 (Please bring no more than two suitcases, due to limited storage.
 NOTE: To avoid additional cost, please check with your airline regarding weight limits.)

 At Remuda, “casual” is the operative word.
 Everyone dresses with comfort and modesty in mind.
 Staff is responsible for monitoring patients and expects modest clothing.
 During summer months, patients are encouraged to wear mid-length shorts and Ts, jeans or lightweight pants.
 Since our ranches have swimming pools, you’ll want to toss in a bathing suit.
 Pack at least one pair of jeans for horseback riding.
 Along those lines, if you have a sturdy pair of riding boots, bring them along.
 Fall evenings can get cold, so sweats, light sweaters and a jacket are important items to have.
 If you join us in winter months, you will want to bring warmer clothes: pants, long-sleeved shirts and jackets.
 “Layering” is the key.

-Regardless of the time of year you come to Remuda Ranch, comfortable shoes are a must.
+Regardless of the time of year you come to Remuda Ranch at The Meadows, comfortable shoes are a must.
 For safety purposes, our patients must wear shoes with closed toes.
 Any type of tennis or walking shoe is great.
 Please leave flip flops, strappy sandals, platform shoes or high heels at home in your closet.
-Though such footwear is certainly fashion-forward, at Remuda Ranch we are committed to safety and function over fashion.
+Though such footwear is certainly fashion-forward, at Remuda Ranch at The Meadows we are committed to safety and function over fashion.
 Please leave expensive jewelry or any costly items safe at home.
 Naturally, you want to bring all the essential undergarments: underwear, bras, socks.
 Don’t forget your sleepwear, slippers, or robe

 Medication, Pharmaceuticals and Medical Records